Parvaneh Soltani: Background

 Parvaneh left Iran in 1985 because of the political situation.
 It was about this time that the Iranian Revolution occurred.
-As an effect of the political restructuring after the revolution, she came into London and began studying Media.
-Eventually, she went in London College of Printing to study MA in Film.
+As an effect of the political restructuring after the revolution, she came to London and began studying Media.
+Eventually, she attended the London College of Printing to study MA in Film.

-In London to find her voice, she contributed in radio and magazines in Europe.
-In 1990 she began to work with Iraj Janati Attaie, playwright and a theatre director in an epic story called another Roastam another Sfandiyar with Behrooz Vosooghi the famous Iranian Co- Star.
-They have performed that play in numerous countries, including England, most European Cities, Canada and the United States.
+In London, she contributed to radio and magazines in Europe to find her voice.
+In 1990 she began to work with Iraj Janati Attaie, a playwright and a theatre director, in an epic story called another Roastam, another Sfandiyar with Behrooz Vosooghi, the famous Iranian Co-Star.
+They have performed that play in numerous countries, including England, most European Cities, Canada, and the United States.

-In 2000, she formed Nina Theatre Company in London.
-Since then she wrote, directed and performed many successful plays.
-Those plays have been performed in London, Canada, and toured to several cities in Europe.
+In 2000, she formed the Nina Theatre Company in London.
+Since then, she has written, directed, and performed many successful plays.
+Those plays have been performed in London, Canada, and toured several European cities.

-Also in 2000 she joined the Artists in Exile company in London.
+Also, in 2000 she joined the Artists in Exile company in London.